2024's 12 Best (And Worst) Nashville Suburbs to Call Home

 While its neighbors, Spring Hill and Franklin, grab the headlines, Thompson's Station seems content to sit back and enjoy its rural lifestyle just thirty minutes outside of downtown.
 The suburb is traditionally home to large houses on even larger lots.
 And while new construction development may be breaking these expansive tracts of land into smaller yards, recently-built homes tend to be large, single-family houses.
 This ensures that Thompson's Station's rural ambiance lives on, even as modern neighborhoods transform it into a coveted locale.
 Frankly, it's a miracle it took the market this long to catch on to the area.
 Thompson's Station's lush forests, cascading creeks, and winding backroads are a clean break from the big city bustle.
 Three large parks run right through the center of town, so access to the area's rustic charms is never far away (locals claim the sunsets at Preservation Park are to die for).
 Then, if you need a break from nature, Spring Hill and Franklin are right down the road with all the amenities of a more developed suburb.
 Whatever your cup of tea, Thompson's Station is undeniably one of the best places to live in the Nashville area, and thanks to recent construction it's also more accessible than ever.
 Of course, you may just want to build your own country estate here, because there's plenty of undeveloped land to go around.

-PRO TIP: See the latest listings in Thompson's Station
+PRO TIP: See what it's like living in Thompson's Station

 #1 - Brentwood